LightSys/eventApp/read_me.txt

 	CONTACTS PAGE ID: 0=textview, 1=listview (list items separated by ':'
 	NAVIGATION: if "nav is null for a page it will not be imported and page will not 		be displayed in nav menu.
 	GENERAL: refresh must be in minutes
+		 icon - must be in base64 format. if unavailable set value as "null"
+	THEME: "theme..." colors can be valid colors or set as "null" for default theme colors "schedule..." color names can be changed as long as they match Schedule item categories
+	SCHEDULE:
+		start_time: based on 24-hour clock
+		length: in minutes
+		description: text will show in schedule
+		location: if available links to directions (must match contact name exactly), may be set to null category must match a specified color

 	INFORMATION PAGES: "~" will be replaced with bullet arrow

 	AVAILABLE TITLE ICONS:
 		"ic_contact" -